crazykyler005/spreadsheet-link-updater/README.md

 ## Using
 To use this application on windows run the exe file.
 Haven't tested this with other OS but you can run the script file to use the application as well.

-After running the application once, a directions.txt file will be generated where the script/application file is.
-Edit this file to include all the folder locations where your spreadsheets are.
-Running the application again (assuming the folder locations exist) will allow you to run to application for it's intended purpose.
+After running it once, a directories.txt and log.txt file will be generated where the script/application file is.
+Edit the directories file to include all the folder locations where your spreadsheets are.
+Running the application again (assuming the folder locations exists) will allow you to run to application for it's intended purpose.

+The log file generated will show the exact files or directories that had issues loading or editing.